Solva Community Council • Cyngor Cymuned Solfach

 If anyone has any questions or queries, please contact Pembrokeshire County Council’s elections team email@example.com, 01437 775844.
 There is more information available on pembrokeshire.gov.uk/elections-and-voting

 The Solva Community Land Trust is now up and running with a view to taking control of the housing project planned for the football field opposite Bay View Stores.
-Pembrokeshire County Council has given an informal commitment to hand over the project and the funding that goes with it, to the Trust.
-This means the community can potentially determine what housing goes there and who will be eligible to occupy the new houses.
+Pembrokeshire County Council has approved that around £3m will be allocated to the Trust.
+This means that the community can determine what housing goes there and who will be eligible to occupy the new homes.
+Consultations are being held – see the News page – and a questionnaire will be circulated.
 The funding for this comes from PCC’s ‘Second Home Premium’ levied on Council Tax bills.
 Everyone can become a shareholder for a nominal payment, details of which will soon be available.
-PCC is due to formalise this process by the New Year so hopefully house construction will be able to start as soon as possible.
+Hopefully, house construction will be able to start as soon as possible.

 Refuse and Recycling